marcoevang/camilladsp-setrate/README.md

 2. **_camilladsp-setrate_ forces reload of a valid configuration whenever a USB DAC becomes available.**

-This is useful, for example, when switching the input of your DAC from USB to S/P-DIF; whithout `camilladsp-setrate`, when switching back to USB CamillaDSP would hang up due to an invalid configuration).
-This is done by performing the same process described above for sample rate change when a signal is sent to the _camilladsp-setrate_ process by means of an `udev rule`.
+This is useful, for example, when switching the input of your DAC from USB to S/P-DIF; whithout `camilladsp-setrate`, when switching back to USB, CamillaDSP would hang up due to an invalid configuration.
+This result is obtained by performing the same process described above for sample rate. but this time when a signal is sent to the _camilladsp-setrate_ process by means of an `udev rule`.
 This feature may be enabled with a command line option (see _Running_ section).

 This part of the project is inspired by `pohofman`'s [gaudio_ctl](https://github.com/pavhofman/gaudio_ctl).